Imitative Planning using Conditional Normalizing Flow: Method

 \subsection{Scene Conditioning}

 An AV's observation and action history $h_t$ is high dimensional, consisting of a historical sequence of sensor observations, map states, and vehicle states.
-Starting from this raw data, we seek to construct a context feature vector representing the belief state $b(s)$ for conditioning the flow network.
-In this work, we use a pretrained detector \citep{yang2018pixor} which takes as input a voxelized LiDAR point cloud and rasterized map state and constructs an internal feature representation of $b(s)$, which we denote as $\overline{b}(s)$.
-Output states from this detector head are forwarded to a prediction head (ILVM \citep{casas2020implicit}) for generating scene predictions.
-ILVM is a graph neural network used for generating multimodal future actors distributions.
-These actor trajectory predictions are passed to the trajectory planner cost functions while the internal feature vetor representation $\overline{b}(s)$ is used by the flow module as a conditioner.
+Starting from this raw data, we seek to construct a context feature vector representing the belief state $b(h_t)$ for conditioning the flow network.
+In this work, we use a pretrained detector \cite{yang2018pixor} which takes as input a voxelized LiDAR point cloud and rasterized map state and constructs an internal feature representation of $b(h_t)$, which we denote as $\overline{b}(h_t)$.
+Output from this detector head is consumed by the prediction head (ILVM \cite{casas2020implicit}) for generating scene predictions for the future.
+ILVM is a graph neural network used for generating multimodal future actor distributions.
+Actors are agents in the environment external to our AV, such as pedestrians and other vehicles.
+These actor trajectory predictions are passed to the whitebox costing module and utilized to give an interpretable scalar cost as an output.
+Simultaneously, the belief state $\overline{b}(h_t)$ output by the detector head is consumed as a scene conditioner for the flow-plan module.
 An illustration of the ILVM output can be seen in Figure \ref{fig:ilvm_planner_cost}(a).